AmelaVorgic/flutter-app-automation/README.md

-# Flutter app test autimation
+# Flutter app test automation

 ## This repository has simple flutter app made for purpose of learning test automation for flutter apps